How to create an XML file – Mac and Windows

 Applications > TextEdit

-4. From the Format Menu, format the file as plain text
+3. From the Format Menu, format the file as plain text to ensure that the file is saved WITHOUT Rich text formatting.

 TextEdit > Format > Make Plain Text